 Sources: authors’ elaboration on Eurostat database and EU Cohesion data

 Figure 4 presents a visual representation of the relationship between the YEI spending and the outcomes of interest (further explored in Table A4).
 The graph illustrates the differential impact of the YEI in two groups of regions: those with youth unemployment rates below 30% in 2012 (75 regions) and those with rates exceeding 30% (80 regions).
 The expected relationship is that NEET, youth unemployment rate (YUR) and ELET levels decline (negative slope), while employment rate (ER) increase.
 This expectation aligns with the downward slopes for NEET and YUR, and with the upward slope for ER.
 The findings indicate that the effectiveness of the YEI interventions was slightly influenced by the initial level of youth unemployment.
 In regions where the youth unemployment rate surpassed 30% in 2012, the YEI funding is associated with a more significant reduction in youth unemployment rates, but also for NEET and ELET rates.
 On the other hand, in regions with a youth unemployment rate below 30%, the impact of the YEI appears to be less pronounced, with minor decreases in NEET rates and a relatively stable employment rate among the 25 to 34 age group.
-This divergence in outcomes suggests a slight convergence over the period considered, as disadvantaged territories have a greater need for and are more responsive to the support mechanisms provided by the initiative.
-It may also reflect the influence of varying socio-economic structures that shape the effectiveness of youth employment policies.
+This divergence in outcomes suggests a slight convergence over the period considered, as disadvantaged territories have a greater need for and are more responsive to the support provided by the initiative.
 Although we cannot definitively conclude that the YEI has a heterogeneous effect across GDP levels (see Figure 3), these findings suggest some evidence of convergence in youth educational and employment outcomes based on the level of unemployment at the onset of YEI implementation, thus not confirming Hypothesis 4.

 Figure 4: Relationship between YEI spending (log) and outcomes (NEET rate, Youth Unemployment rate, Employment rate, ELET rate) by the level of Youth Unemployment Rate in 2012